DIY Pumpkin Concrete Decorations

 We ordered the molds from Van Yulay.
 Here are more options as well.

-Crafting Concrete For These Pumpkin Decorations
+How to Paint Concrete Pumpkin Decorations

 What Kind of Paint Can Be Used On These Concrete Pumpkins?